 Now I’ll stop there, as this captures the main issue which I’m sure you can clearly see:

-- Was there an information passing failure from playground to classroom that would have meant the teacher followed him to the toilet?
-What if he did black out but with more severe consequences?
+- Was there an information passing failure from the playground to the classroom that would have meant the teacher followed him to the toilet?
+What if he did blackout but with more severe consequences?

 - Why did we only find out about the bumped head later down the line?
 The process failed to link the sickness and the bumped head.

 Thankfully in this scenario, everything seems to now be OK but it is a reminder of what can go wrong if we don’t have effective processes that are set up to deliver the right outcomes.

 I see this all the time in organisations.
 They may not be dealing with small children and head injuries but they will be making the same mistakes with their customers.

 As a Customer, you’ve probably felt some of this yourself for example, when you provide documentation for a loan or mortgage and then days later get a request for the same thing or you have an insurance claim declined because the wrong information was provided into the process.

 Using Improvement methods such as Lean can really help us to uncover some of the frailties in our processes and start to change them for the better.
 Hopefully, the feedback provided to the school will be used in a positive way.